-As Wingate embarks on its next chapter, we sat down with our new CEO, Nick Jacobson, to learn more about his journey, leadership philosophy, and vision for Wingate.
+As Wingate embarks on its next chapter, we sat down with our new Managing Director, Nick Jacobson, to learn more about his journey, leadership philosophy, and vision for Wingate.

 A Unique Path to Private Capital

 Nick Jacobson’s journey to private capital was anything but conventional.
-Born in Johannesburg, South Africa, he began his career as an aspiring human rights lawyer, spending his clerkship advocating for prisoners during the anti-apartheid movement.
-However, after completing his articles, he realised his time in South Africa was limited.
+Born in Johannesburg, South Africa, he began his career as an aspiring lawyer.
+During his clerkship at a leading commercial law firm, he spent his weekends advocating for anti-apartheid detainees, leading to some issues with authorities.
+After completing his articles, he realised that his prospects in apartheid-era South Africa were limited.

-On arriving in Sydney in April 1990, with $500 in traveller’s cheques and a single suitcase, his studies at university in tax and accounting helped him land a role at Deloitte, launching his career in finance.
+Arriving in Sydney in early 1990 at age 25 with his meagre savings and a suitcase, he leveraged his university studies in accounting and tax to land a role at Deloitte in Corporate Advisory, launching his career in finance.

-Over the next three decades, he built a distinguished career in investment banking, holding senior roles at global institutions, including Deutsche Bank, Citi, and Goldman Sachs.
-A key driver throughout his career was his interest in real estate financing, a sector that, for him, blends both the tangible and intangible.
+Over the next three decades, he built a distinguished career in investment banking, holding senior roles at global institutions, including Deutsche Bank and Citi in London and at Goldman Sachs in Australia.
+A key driver throughout his career has been his interest in commercial real estate financing, a sector that, for him, blends the tangible with the intangible.

-“You see projects evolve and come to life, and there is a real community impact, especially in places like shopping centres.
-There's always a human element, and it is actually quite fulfilling to be a part of something that you help create,” he says.
+“You see companies and their projects evolve and come to life, and there is a real community impact, especially in assets like apartment buildings and shopping centres.
+There's always a human element, and it is actually quite fulfilling to be a part of something enduring that you help create,” he says.

 Mentorship and Global Experience